-The above list is not exhaustive, but what is key to identifying a valid car accident claim is if there was a liable party.
+The above list is not exhaustive, but what is key to identifying a valid car accident injury claim is if there was a liable party.

 Call our advisors, and they can answer any questions about the personal injury claims process.
 Moreover, if you are eligible for compensation, our panel of solicitors can start working on your claim.
 So, please get in touch with us today to see if you can get started.

 - Call our helpline on 0161 696 9685

 - Contact us in writing via this web page